 Countries: Worldwide (based in India)

 Probably one of the oldest in this list, Eros Now is India’s go-to VOD platform ever since August 2004.
-It prides in having the widest range of music and movies in several Indian languages.
+It prides itself in having the widest range of music and movies in several Indian languages.
 Currently, they have 100 million registered users and 7.9 million paying subscribers.

-While local competitor Hotstar specialized in sports, Eros Now is a gold mine for music videos.
+While local competitor Hotstar specializes in sports, Eros Now is a gold mine for music videos.
 Alongside these MVs was the vast content of Bollywood movies (over 10,000!), letting anyone from the world access Indian entertainment.
-The service has the basic option which allows you to watch unlimited music videos, music, movie trailers and shorts for free.
+The service has the basic option which allows you to watch unlimited music videos, music, movie trailers, and shorts for free.
 Premium users, on the other hand, have the access to unlimited movies and TV shows and more video on demand.

 Voot is the video on demand arm of Indian channel Viacom 18.
 Coming from one of India’s largest growing media networks, it aims to deliver fresh content.
 It has 32 million active monthly users, spending an average of 50 minutes per day.

-Users can search from Voot’s library containing 45,000 hours, which includes TV shows, films, cartoons and originals from MTV, Nickelodeon, and more.
+Users can search from Voot’s library containing 45,000 hours, which includes TV shows, films, cartoons, and originals from MTV, Nickelodeon, and more.
 The best part of this VOD platform?
 It’s free.

-Video-on-Demand from South Korea
+Video-on-Demand Platforms from South Korea

 14. Watcha Play